 For the first time in college history, Goucher was included on the list of U.S. colleges and universities that produced the most 2017-2018 Fulbright U.S. students by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Six students from Goucher received Fulbright awards for the 2017-2018 academic year with five students accepting.

 “Over the past few years, we have worked very hard to build a culture of Fulbright success here at Goucher,” says Jennifer White, director, Office of International Studies (OIS).
 “Now that Goucher students are seeing their peers receive these awards, I have had record numbers of students interested in applying for Fulbright awards.”

 Throughout the Fulbright application process, OIS works closely with faculty to help students build competitive applications.
 White noted that each of the finalists also had an immersive semester study abroad experience that influenced the student’s choice for the Fulbright award.

-"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Nehru, India.
+"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Pune, India.
 “My previous time spent in India has continued to be an influence on the work I've done and the focus I've had in my courses in Cultural Sustainability at Goucher.
 I am excited to continue working and conducting research at the intersections of environment, culture, and women's studies."